BaoNinh2808/Multi-Branch-Network-for-Imagery-Emotion-Prediction/README.md

 For detailed code implementation and experimentation, please refer to the associated codebase.

 ## Citation
-If you find this paper or associated code beneficial, please cite our work:

 Let's continue building the README.md based on the information provided in the paper's proposed method: